ChannelSignal/channelsignal-api-docs/source/index.html.md

 ```

 This endpoint retrieves a list of reviews from a specified report.
+The external_product_id is the product ID retrieved from the source.

 ### HTTP Request